 This time he had planned a trip commencing in mid-January that would start with him staying with us in Singapore for five nights before moving on to Kuala Lumpur, then up through Thailand, a short stay in Penang and then stopping over at our place again for a night on his way back to Melbourne.

-We had a blast while he was in town, a trip that involved a lot of eating, drinking and shopping, resulting in the purchase of a pack of Osama Bin Laden playing cards (left) among other things.
+We had a blast while he was in town, a trip that involved a lot of eating, drinking and shopping, resulting in the purchase of a pack of Osama Bin Laden playing cards (above, left) among other things.
 While Owen was here though, I couldn’t help but think he felt a little stifled, because Anna was still at home recovering from her surgery and I work from home but had little work coming in at the time and was still waiting to hear back from another job.
 Anna suggested that I meet up with him on his trip, but we’re going to Sweden on the 27th of this month so the only option was to meet up with him in Kuala Lumpur.
 I booked some flights and a room so we would be kicking around KL from the 19th-22nd of January.

 It went a little something like this…